-I am a fourth-year PhD student in the AI+X research group at University of South Florida (USF) under the supervision of Dr. Sudeep Sarkar.
+I am a fifth-year PhD candidate in the AI+X research group at University of South Florida (USF) under the supervision of Dr. Sudeep Sarkar.
 Before that, I received my Bachelor's and Master's degrees in mechanical engineering from USF in 2019.

-Interests include Computer Vision, Perception, Representation Learning, and Cognitive Psychology.
+Interests include Computer Vision, Multimodal Perception, Hierarchical Representation Learning, Neuroscience and Cognitive Psychology.

 We discuss three perceptual prediction models from EST in three progressive versions: temporal segmentation using perceptual prediction framework, temporal segmentation along with event working models based on attention maps, and finally spatial and temporal localization of events.
 The approaches can learn robust event representations from only a single-pass through an unlabeled streaming video.
 They show state-of-the-art performance in unsupervised temporal segmentation and spatial-temporal action localization while offering competitive performance with fully supervised baselines that require extensive amounts of annotation.